 Prawn farming requires enormous investment and prawn farms are subject to very strict environmental controls.
 Farms help even out the peaks and troughs of prawn production.

 For more information on prawn farming in Australia, visit www.apfa.com.au

 Did you know?

-The prawn catch is limited by what the scientists deem is sustainable and adjust their quotas accordingly.
+The prawn catch is limited by what scientists deem is sustainable and adjust their quotas accordingly.
 On average that equates to 24 Australian prawns per person per year.
 Did you get yours?